Guards of the North

 Guards of the North is a 10-minute 1941 Canadian documentary film, made by the National Film Board of Canada (NFB) as part of the wartime Canada Carries On series.
 The film, directed by Raymond Spottiswoode, documented the defences of Iceland during the Second World War.
 The film's French version title is Avant-garde du Nord.

 Synopsis

 After the fall of Denmark and Norway in 1940, Nazi Germany looked at Iceland as its next conquest.
 The island nation could control the North Atlantic sea lanes and was seen as a staging point to also occupy nearby Greenland.
-In setting up bases at Iceland and Greenland, Luftwaffe bombers could threaten Canada with Newfoundland only three hours flight time away, Halifax, five hours away and even the industrial heartland of Canada was only seven hours from Greenland.
+In setting up bases at Iceland and Greenland, Luftwaffe bombers could threaten Canada with Newfoundland only three hours flight time away, Halifax, five hours away and even the industrial heartland of Canada only seven hours from Greenland.